REZ-OAN/Building-Your-OWN-VLAN-Manager/README.md

 - Visualization of VLAN topology and configuration.

 ## Requirements
-- Knowledge of Linux and Bash Scripting
+- Knowledge of Linux and Bash Scripting.
-- Intermediate knowledge of Docker
+- Intermediate knowledge of Docker.
+- Knowledge of Networking and LAN, SWITCH.
+- Knowledge of networking tools in linux (i.e iroute2, net-tools, traceroute etc).
 ## My Findings
 - Creating Dind Image From Scratch
 ## Steps To Follow